 <target>Reproducir «Morse» sonido cuando se agrega un enlace</target>

 <target>Jouer le son « Morse » quand un lien est ajouté</target>

 <target>Spielen Sie Morse-Sound, wenn ein Weblink hinzugefügt wird</target>

 <target>Riproduci l'audio «Morse» quando viene aggiunto un collegamento</target>

 Can You Help?

-If you are a native speakers of Spanish, French, German or Italian who would like to help a poor App Developer – could you get in touch?
+If you are a native speakers of Spanish, French, German, Italian or Chinese who would like to help a poor App Developer – could you get in touch?
 If you wish I can send you the translation text files.